Table of Contents

 No one is a fan of proprietary connections and proprietary cables.
 That’s one of the most annoying things about Nuraphone headphones.
 The headphones feature only one port on the right cup and it’s a proprietary port.
 What’s even worse, the cables are sold separately.
 The only cable you will get is a charging cable that can be used for audio but only when the headphones are connected to your PC.

-This the end of our list of 12 best aptX HD Bluetooth and wireless headphones.
+This the end of our list of 12 best aptX HD Bluetooth and wireless headphones in 2020.
 Hopefully, there was something that suits your needs and budget.
 Before you go away, take a few minutes to go through our short buyer’s guide and see what to look for and what to pay attention to when buying aptX HD headphones.

 Buyer’s Guide – Things to Pay Attention to When Buying Bluetooth or Wireless aptX HD Headphones